Sarvagna-Srinand/Weighted-Polygon-Optimization/README.md

 - Ensure the polygon has at most 1000 vertices
 - Account for points forming clusters based on adjacency (shared sides)

-## Algorithm Designed and Implemented by:
-   - Brajesh
-   - Harshit
-   - Mahaswin
-   - Tanmay
-   - Nakshatra

 ## Approach

 Our solution uses a combination of cluster analysis and dynamic programming: